In this article, we will build a bot using Python and the WhatsApp chats that will speak like you

 The commands are executed one by one here.

-- First, we install python and create a new working directory and copy all the contents from the current directory to this one.
+- First, we install using Python and create a new working directory and copy all the contents from the current directory to this one.

 - Then, we run the commands to upgrade pip and install all the necessary libraries for this.